Trusts for Married Couples

 A-B Trust

 The A-B trust is a joint trust created by a married couple where each names suitable beneficiaries other than their spouse.
-Upon your death, an A-B trust will split into two living trusts: an irrevocable B or bypass trust for your heirs, and a revocable A or personal trust for your spouse.
+Upon your death, an A-B trust will split into two living trusts: an irrevocable B or bypass trust for your heirs, and a revocable A or personal trust for your spouse usually referred to as a marital trust.
 The A trust differs from a QTIP trust because it is revocable and your surviving spouse can manage the trust.

 Your and your spouse’s remaining individual assets are transferred to the A trust which can only be used for your surviving spouse’s benefit.